-A charity creating a capital replacement fund or a building fund might chose to adopt spending rules for the fund that would not be subject to UMIFA (200-).
-Specific donor intent can supersede the rules of UMIFA.
-If the charity creates a gift instrument that establishes appropriate rules on spending for the fund, and if donors agree to those restrictions, then the UMIFA rules on spending, including the presumption, will not apply.
+A charity creating a capital replacement fund or a building fund might chose to adopt spending rules for the fund that would not be subject to UMIFAUPMIFA (200).
+Specific donor intent can supersede the rules of UMIFAUPMIFA.
+If the charity creates a gift instrument that establishes appropriate rules on spending for the fund, and if donors agree to those restrictions, then the UMIFAUPMIFA rules on spending, including the presumption, will not apply.

-[SECTION 5.
-DELEGATION OF MANAGEMENT AND INVESTMENT FUNCTIONS.

-- (a) Subject to any specific limitation set forth in a gift instrument or in law other than this [act], an institution may delegate to an external agent the management and investment of an institutional fund to the extent that an institution could prudently delegate under the circumstances.
-An institution shall act in good faith, with the care that an ordinarily prudent person in a like position would exercise under similar circumstances, in: (1) selecting an agent; (2) establishing the scope and terms of the delegation, consistent with the purposes of the institution and the institutional fund; and (3) periodically reviewing the agent's actions in order to monitor the agent's performance and compliance with the scope and terms of the delegation. (b) In performing a delegated function, an agent owes a duty to the institution to exercise reasonable care to comply with the scope and terms of the delegation. (c) An institution that complies with subsection (a) is not liable for the decisions or actions of an agent to which the function was delegated. (d) By accepting delegation of a management or investment function from an institution that is subject to the laws of this state, an agent submits to the jurisdiction of the courts of this state in all proceedings arising from the delegation. - (e) An institution may delegate to committees, officers, or employees of the institution as authorized by law other than this [act].]

-23 Preliminary Comment
+1 [SECTION 5.
+DELEGATION OF MANAGEMENT AND INVESTMENT 2 FUNCTIONS.
+3 (a) Subject to any specific limitation set forth in a gift instrument or in law other 4 than this [act], an institution may delegate to an external agent the management and investment 5 of an institutional fund to the extent that an institution could prudently delegate under the 6 circumstances.
+An institution shall act in good faith, with the care that an ordinarily prudent 7 person in a like position would exercise under similar circumstances, in: 8 (1) selecting an agent; 9 (2) establishing the scope and terms of the delegation, consistent with the 10 purposes of the institution and the institutional fund; and 11 (3) periodically reviewing the agent's actions in order to monitor the 12 agent's performance and compliance with the scope and terms of the delegation.
+13 (b) In performing a delegated function, an agent owes a duty to the institution to 14 exercise reasonable care to comply with the scope and terms of the delegation.
+15 (c) An institution that complies with subsection (a) is not liable for the decisions 16 or actions of an agent to which the function was delegated.
+17 (d) By accepting delegation of a management or investment function from an 18 institution that is subject to the laws of this state, an agent submits to the jurisdiction of the 19 courts of this state in all proceedings arising from the delegation.
+20 (e) An institution may delegate management and investment functions to the to 21 committees, officers, or employees of the institution as authorized by law other than this [act].]
+22 23 24 Preliminary Comment

 The prudent investor standard in Section 4 depends on the power to delegate.
 For many investment forms, prudence dictates diversification and diversification may best be accomplished through pooling investment vehicles which require delegation.
 The Drafting Committee decided to put Section 5 in brackets because many states may already provide delegation authority through other statutes.
-If other delegation authority exists, then an enacting state should enact UMIFA (200-) without Section 5.
-Enacting delegation rules that duplicate existing rules could be confusing and could potentially create conflicts.
-For charitable trusts, UPIA provides the same delegation rules as those in Section 5.
-For nonprofit corporations, nonprofit corporation statutes may provide these rules.
-A state enacting UMIFA (200-) must be certain that its laws authorize delegation, either through other statutes or by enacting Section 5.
+If other delegation authority exists, then an enacting state should enact <a href="https://docs.nic.org/linearing-nules-through-nu